 The Mark Hurd Era – A Short Term Strategy

 Mark Hurd took over HP from Carly and the company was a mess.
 Carly was dismantling the HP Way across the board.
 It is well documented that Carly was on a tear to remove all remnants of the HP Way and the founders.
 The HP Way and employees including the board rejected Carly’s power play.
 Enter Mark Hurd the operational guru to save the day.
 Mark was the opposite of Carly (at least on paper – the record will show he was just a self serving),

-Mark operated HP, the employees, and the executives with a “gun to the head” management style.
+Mark operated HP, the employees, and the executives with a “gun to the head” management style – focus was on real results.
 His style was in deep contrast to the HP Way culture set by the founder Dave Packard and Bill Hewlett know as “management by walking around”.
-The HP Way was people management not dictatorship way which was Mark’s Way.
+The HP Way was people management.
 A major disconnect from the beginning, but no one cared HP was a sinking ship.
 If there was no HP then there is no HP Way.
 Hurd was the only answer at that time.